PART 18: DANCE DANCE REVOLUTION

 We must now beware, time is not playing fair,

 I would solve this crime it’s just I’m…

 outta time… outta time… outta time…”~

 Corry concluded his song.
 There was a brief pause, then the silence was broken – not by applause, but by the voice of Laurie Veniti coming through the sound system.

-“I’ve figured out where the test papers are!” she stated.
-“They’re in the bottom drawer of Ms. Adams’ desk in the math office which she keeps locked but Chartreuse heard from Katie that George said she keeps a spare key at the back of her pullout drawer in class in the event that she forgets her key ring because it apparently happened once a year ago and they had to force the drawer and it was a real pain and stuff but anyway that’s where you can find the math tests!”
+“I’ve figured out where the test papers are,” she stated.
+“They’re in the bottom drawer of Ms. Adams’ desk in the math office which she keeps locked but Chartreuse heard from Katie that George said she keeps a spare key at the back of her pullout drawer in class in the event that she forgets her key ring because I guess it happened once a year ago and they had to force the drawer and it was a real pain and stuff but anyway that’s where you can find the math tests!”

-“That… that can’t be me!!”
-Laurie cried out from the back of the room, feeling the blood drain from her face.
+“That… that can’t be me,” Laurie cried out from the back of the room, feeling the blood drain from her face.

 “What the hell?”
 Carrie gasped in response to hearing her own voice.

 Laurie’s voice returned.
 “But… I thought… it’s been sort of fun to this point but to actually steal…?”